 - 1. Copy student sheet. - 2.
-Review differences between the human and ruminant digestive system (i.e. ruminants have a four-chambered stomach; the microbes in their stomach are adapted to digesting cellulosic (grass and fiber) materials that humans cannot digest; ruminants eat throughout the day, continuously regurgitating and re-chweing food; the macromolecules that are contained in the food for humans and animals are the same. - 3.
 Prepare areas where students can measure out material and use balances.
-A plastic tablecloth to cover the desktop and gloves for students are recommended, since they will be measuring from a common bag and perhaps adding materials back into the bag if they get too much. - 4.
+A plastic tablecloth to cover the desktop and gloves for students are recommended, since they will be measuring from a common bag and perhaps adding materials back into the bag if they get too much. - 3.
 Students may need access to calculators in order to complete the mathematical conversions.